pranav-gopalkrishna/learning-programming/learningGo/README.md

     - Like pointers, struct-defined types do not need a dereference operator to access the field values <br> I.e.: *If* `myvarp = &myvar`, *then* `myvar.field1` *and* `myvarp.field1` *both obtain the value of* `.field1` <br> (However, using the dereference operator `((*myvarp).field1` is also valid, though unnecessary)

-## Instantiating a user-defined type variable
+## Initialising a user-defined type variable
 For example, take the following user-defined type:

 ```go